dmahugh/python-exe-sample/README.md

 # creating an executable from Python code

-This repo provides a simple example of how to create a single-file Windows executable from a Python app using [PyInstaller](http://www.pyinstaller.org/).
+This repo provides an example of how to create a single-file Windows executable from a Python app using [PyInstaller](http://www.pyinstaller.org/).

 The general approach is largely based on Luke Lee's excellent Real Python article [Using PyInstaller to Easily Distribute Python Applications](https://realpython.com/pyinstaller-python/).
 That article targets Linux platforms, and in this sample I've tweaked a few things to make it work on Windows.
 Note that PyInstaller doesn't support cross-platform builds, so you need to build the executable on the same platform you're deploying to.

+For more information about this sample, see the blog post [Building a Python EXE for Windows](https://www.dougmahugh.com/building-a-python-exe-for-windows).

 ## Installation
 * Install Python (version 3.6 or higher).